-In an exciting move to thrust Scotland into the embracing arms of a digital future, the Scottish government has published a digital strategy entitled: A changing nation: how Scotland will thrive in a digital world.
+In an exciting move to thrust Scotland into the embracing arms of a digital future, the Scottish government has published a digital strategy entitled:

 The strategy aims to ensure “Scotland’s future will be forged in a digital world” and emphasises inclusivity, with the aim that “everyone in Scotland has the skills, connectivity and devices required to fully participate in our digital nation.”